bang-olufsen/create/Documentation/SoundPresets.md

 	"samplingRate": 48000

 *Required in some cases*.
+The value is in Hz.

 If the sound preset contains filters defined as coefficients directly (explained later), the sampling rate has to be defined so that it can be matched with the DSP program.
-If not defined, those filters will be ignored. *Alternatively* the sampling rate can be defined with each filter.
+If not defined, those filters will be ignored.
+The sampling rate can also be defined with each filter, but this is an easier way.

 #### Read-only